Pythux/drf-jwt/README.md

 # drf-jwt
-JSON Web Token plugin for Django REST Framework, the JWT `encoded in base64` is put in the headers:
+JSON Web Token based authentication using Django REST Framework, the JWT `encoded in base64` is put in the headers:

 > `Authorization: Bearer <token>`